ministryofjustice/security-guidance/docs/patch-management-guide.md

 ## Contact details

-Contact the Security Team for advice on risk, scanning and patching, to report a vulnerability alert, or to add a URL to the MoJ Web Check system: [security@justice.gov.uk](mailto:security@justice.gov.uk).
+Contact the Security Team for advice on risk, scanning and patching, to report a vulnerability alert, or to add a URL to the Web Check system: .

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).